emmercm/www/src/blog/_reliably-detecting-executables.md

 fi
 ```

-You can mix `command -v <command_name>` conditionals with other Bash conditionals like this:
+You can also mix `command -v <command_name>` conditionals with other Bash conditionals like this:

 ```bash
 if ! command -v brew &> /dev/null && [[ -f /opt/homebrew/bin/brew ]]; then